RonnieMak/1701QCA-Assessment1/experiments/experiments.md

 ![Image](ex1.jpg)

-Photo shown the sucessful experiment of lighten up the LED with light sensor within a complece circuit.
+Photo shown the successful experiment of lighten up the LED with light sensor within a complece circuit.

 #### Reflection ####